Karagul/Shiny-webapp-MTG-card-search-and-quick-summary-of-data/README.md

 # Shiny-webapp-MTG-card-search-and-quick-summary-of-data

-Downloads data from web -> makes statistical report and lets you search through data using shiny web app.
+Downloads data from web -> makes report and lets you search through data using shiny web app.